jaiel666/jaiel666/README.md

 ### Projects

+Mini Internet Bank: <br>
+-Developed a robust web application using PHP with the Laravel framework and MySQL.<br>
+-Employs jQuery for a dynamic and user-friendly interface in banking operations.<br>
+-Offers comprehensive features for account management, cryptocurrency activities, fund transactions, and detailed financial activity monitoring.<br>
+-Implements real-time cryptocurrency data, utilizing OOP principles and the MVC framework for code structure, modularity, and scalability.<br>
+-Prioritizes a positive user experience with easy navigation through various sections.<br>
 Rick&Morty Project: </br>
 -Utilized Rick and Morty API for fetching data on seasons, episodes, and characters.</br>
 -Implemented MVC framework for modular and organized code structures.</br>